pomcho555/cv-pomcho555/README.md

 ### Frontend Engineer (2017~2018)
 EC service officially translating and introducing eBay stuffs for Japanese who don't read English.
-Take a fix of client side.
-Especially, making the Valentine campain page, deployment of the push notification feature and developing the recommendation system.
+Take a fix of the client side.
+Especially, making the Valentine campaign page, deployment of the push notification feature and developing the recommendation system.
 It boosted the CVR to 110%.
 I got basically **LAMP** skills from here.
 - Tools
     - strusts2